So you want to be a web developer? Great choice! Our guide will show you what it takes to get started and what skills you will need to succeed.

 The role of a web developer, or otherwise known as a web programmer, is to design, build, maintain and fix websites to ensure they have excellent working functionality, interactivity and user experience.

-Literally everything you see and do on the Internet has had a Web Developer involved at some point in the process, which is why there is a great demand for Web Developers around the world and across all industries.
+Literally everything you see and do on the Internet has had a Web Developer involved at some point in the process.
+This is why there is a great demand for Web Developers around the world and across all industries.

 To do this, you’ll need to work closely with the account managers or marketing teams to understand exactly what they’re trying to achieve and then bring this to life alongside a designer.